TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/networking/icss_emac/icss_emac_design.md

         - Contention/Collision queue can only handle a single packet irrespective of size, anything above is dropped.
         - On Tx side, there is no special handling with regards to QoS.
 Data is copied to one of the four queues based on the queuePriority field \ref ICSS_EMAC_TxArgument structure passed to the \ref ICSS_EMAC_txPacket API.
         - At the moment driver/firmware doesn't support DSCP.

+The Queue Management details of the ICSS EMAC Driver are covered here : \ref ICSS_EMAC_QUEUE_MANAGEMENT_DESIGN

 ## Data Path {#ICSS_EMAC_DESIGN_DATA_PATH}